BOYS24’s Hwayoung Kicked Out Of Group After “Bad Breath” Fan Scandal

 BOYS24 just lost a member.

-Koreaboo reports that the agencies behind the kpop boy band have cut Hwayoung out of the group because of offensive statements made in leaked audio that surfaced online last week.
-His contract has also been cancelled, according to an article in All Kpop.
+Koreaboo reports that the agencies behind the Kpop boy band have cut Hwayoung out of the group because of offensive statements made in leaked audio that surfaced online last week.
+His contract has also been canceled, according to an article in All Kpop.

 “First of all, we would like to apologize to all of the fans of BOYS24 who were deeply hurt by the comments that Hwayoung made in private.
 We would like to inform everyone that Hwayoung has been removed from BOYS24 and that his contract will be terminated,” CJ E&M and Liveworks said in a joint statement.